Glendale Curriculum & Instruction

-Glendale School District offers gifted education for students of school age with an IQ of 130 or higher who meet established multiple criteria indicating gifted ability or a school-aged student with IQ lower than 130 when educational criteria strongly indicate gifted ability.
+Glendale School District offers gifted education for students of school age beyond second grade with an IQ of 130 or higher who meet established multiple criteria indicating gifted ability or a school-aged student with IQ lower than 130 when educational criteria strongly indicate gifted ability.

 Gifted Education Eligibility